aaryankotharii/Corona-Widget/README.md

 }
 ```

-- choose your choice of country from Country enumeraion. <b> default is 🇮🇳 India <b>
+- choose your choice of country from Country enumeraion. <b> default is 🇮🇳 India
 - run the application